olpotkin/Lidar-Obstacle-Detection/README.md

 # Lidar-Obstacle-Detection
-  idar obstacle detection using PCL and C++
+  Lidar obstacle detection using PCL and C++

 ## Installation